furkancetinalp/Integrating-Real-E-Commerce-Using-ICP-Ecosystem/README.md

 <h1>

 In this project, a popular e-commerce company in Turkey which is named Letgo is selected.
-E-commerce marketplace integration is impelented without any API documentation.
+E-commerce marketplace integration is implemented without any API documentation.
 </h1>

 ![letgo-video-ilan-696x392](https://github.com/furkancetinalp/Integrating-Real-E-Commerce-Using-ICP-Ecosystem/assets/99509540/86eb81ca-32c0-4d6c-8676-cfe060fe46f4)